What we’re about

 Happy Trails!

-Join us for refreshments and snacks after the ride.
-A well-tuned mountain bike is a must!
+- A well-tuned mountain bike is always a must!

 - We offer rides for ALL SKILL LEVELS, from novice to advanced.
-We will separate into at least 3 levels of riders: The beginner group, group C, will ride around 8 miles and 900ft of elevation gain; the intermediate group, group B, will ride around 10 miles and 1500ft of elevation gain; the advanced group, group A, will ride around 15+ miles and 1500+ ft of elevation gain.
+As so we will separate into 3 levels of riders: The beginner group, group C, will ride around 10 miles and 860ft of elevation gain; The intermediate group, group B, will ride around 12 miles and 1400ft of elevation gain; the advanced group, group A, will ride around 15+ miles and 2000+ ft of elevation gain.
 All rides are ‘no-drop’ rides (we won’t leave you behind or let you get lost) and are fully supported.
 A novice rider should be able to ride 10-12 miles ( including ~1000ft of climbing) on hilly narrow singletrack for 2.5 hrs.

 - For more info on the Bicycle Trails Council of East Bay and to join, please visit https://www.BTCEB.org/join